GergesNafeh/Sales-Performance-Dashboard/README.md

 ---

- - **3️⃣ Root-Cause Analysis:**
+### 3️⃣ Root-Cause Analysis:
-• understanding sales trends and improving performance.
+- understanding sales trends and improving performance.
-• The 2019 data highlights underperforming regions like Denmark and Copenhagen, where   products such as Hon Shipping Labels fell short.
+- The 2019 data highlights underperforming regions like Denmark and Copenhagen, where   products such as Hon Shipping Labels fell short.
 Meanwhile.
-• 2024 shows strong sales in Apple and Nokia Smart Phones, but a noticeable decline in Chromcraft products.
+- 2024 shows strong sales in Apple and Nokia Smart Phones, but a noticeable decline in Chromcraft products.

 ![Root Cause](https://github.com/user-attachments/assets/3a3af825-f290-4fb0-ad7b-274d1265afbf)